bcabanes/gulp-angular-translate-extract/README.md

 Example: `{ startDelimiter: '[[', endDelimiter: ']]' }`

 Define interpolation symbol use for your angular application.
-The angulars docs about ($interpolateProvider)[http://docs.angularjs.org/api/ng.$interpolateProvider] explain how you can configure the interpolation markup.
+The angular's docs about ($interpolateProvider)[http://docs.angularjs.org/api/ng.$interpolateProvider] explain how you can configure the interpolation markup.

 #### defaultLang